01 of 08

 About the Backwards Medallion Sampler Quilt

 Many sampler quilt patterns are published a few quilt blocks at a time, and they typically start with patterns for the quilt blocks.
-Sometimes the layout is visible from Day 1, but more often it's part of the 'mystery' aspect of making a progressive quilt.
-That's how I've published my previous two samplers, the Anniversary Sampler quilt pattern in 2007 and the Scrap Happy Sampler in 2011.
+Sometimes the layout is visible from Day 1, but more often it's part of the "mystery" aspect of making a progressive quilt.
+That's how two previous samplers were published, the Anniversary Sampler quilt pattern in 2007 and the Scrap Happy Sampler in 2011.

 - Publishing the layout first might help quilters decide on a theme for their project.

-- Seeing the layout offers a bit of vision about where we're headed, and makes it easier to develop a quilt you love.
+- Seeing the layout offers a bit of vision about where you're headed, and makes it easier to develop a quilt you love.

 - Some quilters complete the blocks earlier than others and are ready to move on to the layout.

-The quilt's layout can be used for any group of sixteen 6" square quilt blocks and another that's 12" square, so please feel free to use the layout pattern to make a quilt from random blocks you might have, including quilt blocks from a Quilting Forum swap or scrap blocks made using my quilt block patterns.
+The quilt's layout can be used for any group of 16 six-inch square quilt blocks and another that's 12" square, so please feel free to use the layout pattern to make a quilt from random blocks you might have, including quilt blocks from a Quilting Forum swap or scrap blocks made using quilt block patterns.

-Look on the following pages for layout instructions, but I do not recommend pre-sewing the layout components unless you are ready to sew a quilt.
+Look below for layout instructions, but it's not recommended to pre-sew the layout components unless you are ready to sew a quilt.
 Your ideas for fabrics will possibly change as the actual sampler quilt block patterns are released.